 nerve pain (peripheral neuropathy).
 Experts agree that more research is needed.

-Exercise is one natural treatment that does work for diabetes.
-It can control your
+Exercise is a natural treatment that does work for diabetes.
+It can control your weight

-weight and lower blood sugar—and it’s free.
-Just about any exercise is helpful, but
+and lower blood sugar—and it’s free.
+Just about any exercise is helpful, but particularly

 Here are a few tips before starting a new exercise routine: